itsXactlY/DayZ-Usefull-Tools-Mods-Addons-Trallala/AutoCarCover_Feat_aLca/README.md

 # AutoCover for CarCover

-An automatic car covering system for DayZ servers that works with GoodCarCover mod.
+An automatic car covering system for DayZ servers that works with CarCover mod.

 ## Prerequisites